dcos/demos/flink-k8s/1.11/README.md

 ##### Create Kafka Topics

 Fortunately, creating topic is very simple using the DC/OS Kafka CLI.
-If you have installed Kafka from the UI you might have to install the cli extensions using `dcos pacakge install kafka --cli'.
+If you have installed Kafka from the UI you might have to install the cli extensions using `dcos package install kafka --cli'.
 If you installed Kafka as above using the CLI then it will automatically install the CLI extensions.

 We need two Kafka topics, one with the generated transactions and one for fraudulent transactions, which we can create with: